 Designed using proven and readily available technology, the vessel can already operate in DP mode for up to five days using hydrogen fuel.
 For prolonged operations, the vessel can be powered by a more conventional diesel-electric system using low sulphur fuel oil.

 The hydrogen fuel cells are located in a separate, second engine room.
 To keep the vessel independent of hydrogen bunkering facilities, hydrogen storage containers are located on the aft deck.
-These containers can be refilled by quayside trucks or lifted off the vessel for transport to hydrogen production sites.
+The hydrogen gas can be refilled by trucks at the quayside, or the storage containers can be lifted off the vessel and transported to an inland hydrogen plant for bunkering.

 Due to the current lack of hydrogen bunkering facilities, the ULSTEIN SX190 Zero Emission vessel does not have large hydrogen storage tanks.